Go Law

 Misconceptions

 • Once filed, Schedule C cannot be amended.
-A misconception exists that once Schedule C is submitted, it cannot be changed.
-In reality, taxpayers can amend their Schedule C by filing Form 1040-X if they discover errors or need to make adjustments.
+There is a misconception that once a Schedule C is submitted, it cannot be changed.
+In fact, taxpayers can amend their returns if they discover errors or need to make adjustments.

 Key takeaways